Trump Tariffs: What Leaders Should Do Now to Protect Margins

 Table of Contents

-Imagine you’re about to launch a new product, and you’ve already budgeted for your paper bags.
+Imagine you’re ready to launch a high-stakes program and have already budgeted for your paper bags.

-This scenario has become all too real for many businesses since the Trump Tariffs took effect.
+This scenario has become a daily reality for businesses since the Trump Tariffs took effect.

 "Tariff-ied?
 The tariffs are still creating uncertainty.
 We understand and we've got your back."